CitrineInformatics/citrine-python/docs/source/formulations_example.rst

     )

 Let's step through the pieces of this code.
-We gave the configuration a name and description, for human-readability.
+We gave the configuration a name and description for human-readability.
 We defined the datasets that contain the material histories; for the purposes of this example we assume everything is in the dataset ``dataset``.
-We then defined the rows as being based on all materials that link to one of a set of templates.
+We then defined the rows as being based on all materials that link to one of a set of Material Templates.
 For the purposes of this example, assume that we have defined separate material templates for the base materials, the simple syrups, the margaritas, and the blended margaritas.
 Notice that we do _not_ include the material template for the unblended margaritas.
 For the purposes of machine learning, we want to compress the mixing and blending into a single training row.